maths/moodle-qtype_stack/doc/en/CAS/Equivalence_reasoning.md

 7. Provide better feedback to students about what goes wrong.
 8. Add a comment character for notes by the student?
 9. Equivalence using a substitution of one variable for another.
 See simultaneous equation example.
 10. Track down Maxima's internal <= commands.
 When did these appear?!
-Refactor and remove STACK versions
+Refactor and remove STACK version.

 ## Longer term plans